Your MUGA Scan explained

 General information

-A doctor has asked that we take some pictures of your heart.
+A doctor has asked that we take some pictures of your heart to measure how well it is pumping blood around your body.

 As the test involves small amounts of radiation, we ask that you are not accompanied by children under 18 or anyone who may be pregnant.
 You may bring one adult with you to the department.